 If you are serving the wedding breakfast or any food at your venue, your public liability insurance can cover you.
 This includes claims for food poisoning or allergic reactions to mislabelled food.

-Taking out public liability insurance also makes good business sense.
-Many couples will insist on seeing your insurance cover note before booking their event with you.
+Taking out wedding public liability insurance also makes good business sense.
+Many couples will insist on seeing your wedding venue public liability insurance cover note before booking their event with you.

 2) Employer’s liability insurance